Preparing rural NC high school students for CALS.

-Rural high school students with an interest in pursuing careers in North Carolina agriculture are often not successful in gaining admissions to 4-year institutions offering agricultural degrees.
+Rural high school students interested in pursuing careers in North Carolina agriculture are often not successful in gaining admissions to four-year institutions offering agricultural degrees.

 This is often due to their test scores on a college entrance examination.

-As a high school student, preparing for a college entrance examination like the ACT can be pretty difficult.
-Cooperative Extension Agents and public high school teachers have teamed up to offer courses in rural counties to prepare sophomores and juniors for the ACT College Entrance Examination through the ASPIRE program.
+Through the ASPIRE program, Cooperative Extension Agents and public high school teachers team up to offer courses in rural counties to prepare sophomores and juniors for the ACT college entrance exam.

 By participating in an ASPIRE class, you will learn the latest tactics and strategies to improve your ACT score.

 The program is open to rural high school sophomores and juniors and includes 30 hours of ACT course instruction where students will learn the skills they need to tackle the ACT.

 Students also receive the Princeton Review ACT study manual, the Princeton Review 1,460 practice question manual, and access to four ACT full-length practice exams with score analysis and breakdown.

 Below is a table depicting the average ACT and SAT scores for the top livestock and crop producing counties in North Carolina compared to Raleigh Charter High School, Chapel-Hill Carrboro City schools and Wake County schools (urban counterparts).